kristiewirth/customer-analysis/README.md

 #### Current Progress

-* Further cleaned up pipeline; combined all cleaning data files into one process
-* Developed model to identify customers most likely to purchase the highest value license
+* Developed mini model to fill null values in dataset and working to implement
+* Added information on number of support tickets, number of business days of those tickets, and an adjusted revenue variable for loss due to extra work

 #### Next Steps

-* Develop mini-models to fill nulls more accurately
 * Engineer more features in order to reduce errors
+* Use SMOTE to create synthetic samples of target

 ## Project Outline